-Each stock option, except for Mr. Froesel's options, had a strike price of \$6.65 per share, the fair market value on the date of grant.
-The option vests as to one third of the shares on the first, second and third anniversaries of the date of grant.
+Each stock option and SAR granted had a strike price of the fair market value on the date of grant.
+The options vest as to one third of the shares on the first, second and third anniversaries of the date of grant.
 The stock option agreements evidencing the grants have a ten year term.
-Each SAR vests in three equal annual installments and is exercisable, in whole or in part, to the extent the SAR has been vested, for cash in the amount, if any, by which the closing stock price on the exercise date exceeds the grant price.
+The SAR vests in three equal annual installments and is exercisable, in whole or in part, to the extent the SAR has been vested, for cash in the amount, if any, by which the closing stock price on the exercise date exceeds the grant price.
 Upon the exercise of any SARs, the named executives are required to use the net after-tax proceeds of such exercise to purchase shares of the Common Stock in the open market and hold such shares of Common Stock for a period of not less than one year from the date of purchase, subject to the terms of the grant agreement underlying the SAR.
 The Compensation Committee included this requirement in order to promote long-term decision making by key executives as well as promoting stock ownership by them.
-The right to exercise the SAR expires on the earliest of (1) the tenth anniversary of the grant date, (2) the date that the named executive forfeits his right to exercise the SAR as a result of termination of his employment, or (3) the date that the SAR is exercised in full.
+The right to exercise the SAR expires on the earliest of (1) the tenth anniversary of the grant date, (2) the date that the named executive forfeits their right to exercise the SAR as a result of termination of employment, or (3) the date that the SAR is exercised in full.

 Long-term incentive compensation is generally granted on an annual basis at the first meeting of the Compensation Committee following the annual stockholder meeting.
-We do not grant equity awards immediately prior to, coincident with or immediately after the announcement of our financial results or other material events.
+In 2011, we granted long-term incentive compensation at the Board meeting held in March.
 Generally, executives receive only one grant per cycle, typically a year.
 In addition, pursuant to the 2008 Plan, we will not grant during fiscal years 2010 through 2012 a number of shares subject to options or stock awards to employees or non-employee directors, such that the average number of shares granted in each of such fiscal years over such three-year period is greater than 4.03% of the average number of shares of our common stock that was outstanding at the end of each of such three fiscal years.